I’m a devoted online shopper. I love to buy local, but there are some things that I love to get online, especially during the holidays. Here’s why:

 3. Amazon Universal Wish List.
 For my husband’s side of the family, we all maintain an Amazon Wish List, which is just like a registry, except that it’s for birthdays and Christmas.
 (My inner etiquette snob used to hate the idea, but we’ve been using these things for 10 years now and they’ve turned out to be useful tools.)

 The universal wish list allows you to add any item, from any website, to your wish list.
 I can register for anything available online, regardless of whether or not Amazon sells it.
-Last year I asked for–and received–several items from Compassion International’s Christmas catalog to my Universal Wish List–gifts like safe drinking water, school supplies, and mosquito nets.
+Last year I asked for–and received–several items from Compassion International’s Christmas catalog.

 How much holiday shopping do you do online?
 Got any great tips?
 Share them in comments!